smmathews-brandwatch/puzzler2018/README.md

 make run-visualizer
 ```

-## Run the random movement bot as the player bot
+## Run the enemy random movement bot as the player bot
 ```
-make run-random-bot
+make run-base-bot
 ```

-## Run the lazy bot as the player bot
+## Run your own bot (see yourBot.py to implement.
+By default will just print 'implement me')
 ```
-make run-lazy-bot
+make run-your-bot
 ```

 ## Requested Feature List